Assistance programs New Hanover County North Carolina and Wilmington.

-Families facing homelessness can turn to charities or non-profit agencies in Wilmington and across the county.
+Families facing homelessness or evictions can turn to charities or non-profit agencies in Wilmington and across the county.
 They may offer either loans or other forms of emergency financial aid for paying housing expenses such as security deposits or rent arrears.
-Locate more New Hanover County rental assistance information.
+Locate more on New Hanover County rental assistance information.

 Financial aid for paying water bills is offered in the county.
 The utility providers may offer payment plans or qualified low income customers may receive grants from local charities or non-profits.
 These are emergency resources for Wilmington area families that have otherwise been self-sufficient.
 Funding is very limited as the water bill programs often rely on donations from the community, and payment plans are only provided for a small number of qualified households.
 More on water bill programs in New Hanover County.

 New Hanover County Department of Social Services runs federal government and state of North Carolina assistance programs.
 The office will try to help satisfy New Hanover County citizens and their basic needs.
 The location also has programs for children, such as free food and clothes.